Swinney refuses to say if trans women are women

 The First Minister said only that the issue had been ‘settled’ by the Supreme Court and he accepts its judgment.

-Scotland’s First Minister has repeatedly refused to say whether he believes trans women are women, when quizzed during a press conference in Glasgow.
+Scotland’s First Minister has repeatedly refused to say whether he believes transgender women are women, when quizzed during a press conference in Glasgow.

-Speaking following a cross-party summit aimed at tackling the far-right, John Swinney said the definition of a woman had been “settled” by the UK Supreme Court.
+Speaking after a cross-party summit aimed at tackling the far-right, John Swinney said the definition of a woman had been “settled” by the UK Supreme Court.

 Last week, campaign group For Women Scotland won its case against the Scottish Government over the definition.